-Low lung volume ventilation (6mL/kg) can decrease mortality in critically ill patients with the acute respiratory distress syndrome.29 Even in patients who have not developed the acute respiratory distress syndrome; initiation of low lung volume ventilation can improve outcome.30 Consider initiation of low lung volume ventilation in the OR.

-Communication with the next role of care is vital to maintaining continuity of care.
-In the deployed setting this may entail a face-to-face conversation with the intensive care unit (ICU) team, or a report transmitted to a critical care air transport (CCAT) team.
-A detailed written report/anesthetic record documents the operative resuscitation and facilitates transition to the next role of care.
+- Low lung volume ventilation (6mL/kg) can decrease mortality in critically ill patients with the acute respiratory distress syndrome.35 Even in patients who have not developed the acute respiratory distress syndrome; initiation of low lung volume ventilation can improve outcome.
+Consider initiation of low lung volume ventilation in the OR. - Communication with the next role of care is vital to maintaining continuity of care.
+In the deployed setting this may entail a face-to-face conversation with the intensive care unit team, or a report transmitted to a critical care air transport team.
+(See Interfacility Transport of Patients between Theater Medical Treatment Facilities CPG) A detailed written report/anesthetic record documents the operative resuscitation and facilitates transition to the next role of care.
 Being immediately available in the post-operative period to answer any questions can clarify any issues that may arise.